-In the above example where we want Recursor to communicate to the internet to reach nameservers, it might not be desirable to allow inbound traffic from the internet to reach the Recursor pod.
+In the above examples we configured Recursor's outbound interface to our additional network, but it might not be desirable to allow inbound traffic from the internet to reach the Recursor pod.
 How to handle that situation is specific to the larger architecture/infrastructure in which the Kubernetes cluster resides, but if it is desirable then it is possible to stop Recursor from listening to the additional interface.
-An example which shows how to configure this:
+An example which shows how to configure this (and more):

 '''

 dnsdists:

 mydnsdist:

 replicas: 2

 pools:

 default:

 serverGroups:

 - group: myrecursor

 recursors:

 myrecursor:

 podAnnotations:

 k8s.v1.cni.cncf.io/networks: '[{

 "name": "testnetv4",

 "namespace": "kube-system"

 }]'

 replicas: 2

 inboundInterfaces:

 - eth0

 metricsInterfaces:

 - eth0

 outboundInterfaces:

 - net1

+'''

+'''

 readiness:

 bindInterfaces:

 - "eth0"

 '''